 Arthroscopic Subscapular Repair >

-Shoulder replacement (shoulder arthroplasty) is a solution for shoulder pain that involves replacing arthritic joint surfaces and damaged bone with artificial devices.
-Using this effective procedure, Dr. Romeo helps patients reclaim the freedom, flexibility, and comfort they once knew.
+Shoulder replacement is a solution for shoulder pain and stiffness that involves replacing an arthritic joint with an artificial implant.
+Using this procedure, Dr. Romeo helps patients reclaim the freedom, flexibility, and comfort they once knew.
+Every effort is made to restore the shoulder function back to the level that allows the patient to return to their favorite activities.

 Shoulder Replacement >